Avangardum/AvangardumStyleConvention/Readme.md

 When a type is instantiated using a parameterless constructor with property initializers, the parentheses should be omitted.

+If a nested type name conflicts with a property / field name, the nested type should be prefixed with `T`.

 ### Data transfer objects

 Data transfer objects (including event args) should be class records.